Machine learning with neural networks: One-step error probability

 Since patterns and bits are identically distributed, $\text{Prob}(C_{i}^{(\nu)} > 1)$ does not depend on $i$ or $\nu$.
 Therefore $P_{\rm error}^{t=1}$ does not carry any indices.

 How does $P_{\text{error}}^{t=1}$ depend on the parameters of the problem, $p$ and $N$?
-When both $p$ and $N$ are large we can use the {\em central-limit theorem} to answer this question.
-Since different bits/patterns are independent, we can think of $C_i^{(\nu)}$ as a sum of independent random numbers $c_m$ that take the values $-1$ and $+1$ with equal probabilities,
+When both $p$ and $N$ are large, we can use the {\em central-limit theorem} \cite{MathewsWalker,Feller} to answer this question.
+Since different bits/patterns are independent, we can think of $C_i^{(\nu)}$ as a sum of $M=(N-1)(p-1)$ independent random numbers $c_m$ that take the values $-1$ and $+1$ with equal probabilities,

 There are $M=(N-1)(p-1)$ terms in the sum on the r.h.s. because terms with $\mu=\nu$ are excluded, and also those with $j=i$ [Equation (\ref{eq:HRw0})].
-If we use Equation \eqnref{C2S2HebbsRule} instead, then there is a correction to Equation (\ref{eq:C_clt}) from the diagonal weights.
+If we use the rule \eqnref{C2S2HebbsRule} instead, then there is a correction to Equation (\ref{eq:C_clt}) from the diagonal weights.
 For $p\ll N$ this correction is small.

-When $p$ and $N$ are large, then the sum $\sum_m c_m$ contains a large number of independently identically distributed random numbers with mean zero and variance unity.
-It follows from the central-limit theorem that $\tfrac{1}{N}\sum_m c_m$ is Gaussian distributed with mean zero, and with variance
+When $p$ and $N$ are large, the sum $\sum_{m=1}^M c_m$ contains a large number of independently identically distributed random numbers with mean zero and variance unity.
+It follows from the central-limit theorem that $\sum_{m=1}^M c_m$ is Gaussian distributed with mean zero and variance $M$.